Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Decaying supersonic turbulence

-In this section, we use a decaying supersonic isothermal turbulence test to calibrate and investigate the performance of our new Semi-implicit Large Eddy Simulation (SLES) model.
-To this end, we use a high-resolution simulation to predict the distribution of turbulent energy on small scales.
-This distribution is then compared with low-resolution re-simulations of the same initial conditions where the small-scale turbulence is predicted using the SLES model.
-As we will show, despite its simplicity, the SLES model is able to capture multiple non-trivial features of the DNS simulations, such as the time evolution of the mean turbulent energy, its dependence on scale, and the correlation between gas density and turbulent velocity.
+In this section, we use a decaying supersonic isothermal turbulence test to calibrate and investigate the performance of our new SLES model.
+To this end, we use a high-resolution simulation to predict the distribution of turbulent energy on small scales (Figure~\ref{fig:turbbox-maps}, top row).
+This distribution is then compared with low-resolution resimulations of the same initial conditions where the small-scale turbulence is predicted using the SLES model (Figure~\ref{fig:turbbox-maps}, bottom row).
+As we will show, despite its simplicity, the SLES model is able to capture multiple nontrivial features of the direct numerical simulation (DNS), such as the time evolution of the mean turbulent energy, its dependence on scale, and the correlation between gas density and turbulent velocity.

-\subsection{Numerical setup and analysis}
+\subsection{Numerical Setup and Analysis}

 To initialize the decaying isothermal turbulence test, we use the initial conditions from the code comparison project of \citet{kritsuk11}.
-The initial sonic Mach number in this setup is $\Mach \approx 9$ and it decreases with time as turbulence is allowed to decay.
+The initial sonic Mach number in this setup is $\Mach \approx 9$, and it decreases with time as turbulence is allowed to decay.
 The results below assume units in which the box size is $\Lbox = 1$, the average density is $\langle \rho \rangle = 1$, and the constant sound speed is $\cs = 1$.

 After the start, the simulation undergoes a brief initial transient stage that lasts approximately one turbulent box-crossing time (see the slight bump in the dashed lines at $t < t_{\rm cross,0}$ in Figures~\ref{fig:ce-calib} and \ref{fig:var-scale} below).
 This transient is mainly caused by two factors.
-First, the initial conditions were created using a higher order method (PPM) than we employ in our run.
-Second, the original simulation includes magnetic pressure which we removed in our runs.
-This pressure is however dynamically subdominant (corresponding to the Alfv\'{e}n Mach number of $\approx 4.4$).
-Overall, the strength of the transient is rather small and we present our analyses at sufficiently late times, $> t_{\rm cross,0}$, after it is dissipated.
+First, the initial conditions were created using a higher-order method (piecewise parabolic method) than we employ in our run.
+Second, the original simulation included magnetic pressure, which we removed in our runs.
+This pressure is, however, dynamically subdominant (corresponding to the Alfv\'{e}n Mach number of $\approx 4.4$).
+Overall, the strength of the transient is rather small, and we present our analyses at sufficiently late times, $> t_{\rm cross,0}$, after it is dissipated.